Deltares/D-EcoImpact/docs/manual/input.md

 - mesh2d_nInterfaces = 5 (number of interfaces that define the depth)
 - time = 2

-Belows the variables belonging to this example.
+Below are the variables belonging to this example:

 $$
 mesh2d\_interface\_z_{(mesh2d\_nInterfaces)} =